RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-10-11_Reddit_comments.md

 https://old.reddit.com/r/illinois/comments/1o3vvse/a_new_noem_video_is_being_played_at_airports/nixx06c/

 New Reddit account.
 Setting minds to fiction and avoidance of nonfiction.
-Promting the eating of the Surkovian onions.
+Prompting the eating of the Surkovian onions.
 People who prize low-effort Reddit disposable commenting message describing the Russian Kremlin "War Against Reality" without any ability to go to the nonfiction section of the public library and name it.
 Published January 2015, before Trump started run for office in June 2015: ... ... ... https://www.politico.com/magazine/story/2015/01/putin-russia-tv-113960/ At one end of the table sat one of the country’s most famous political TV presenters.
 He was small and spoke fast, with a smoky voice: “We all know there will be no real politics,” he said.
 “But we still have to give our viewers the sense something is happening.
 They need to be kept entertained.”
 “So what should we play with?” he asked.
 “Shall we attack oligarchs?
 Who’s the enemy this week?
 Politics has got to feel like a movie!”

 https://old.reddit.com/r/illinois/comments/1o3vvse/a_new_noem_video_is_being_played_at_airports/nixwyi0/